 ULP wireless solutions for mice, keyboards, remotes and USB dongles

 Today's PC peripherals are becoming an ever more integrated and important part of our computing experience and increasingly employ the convenience of wireless connectivity.
 Product examples range from professional products (e.g. wireless keyboards and mice) through to entertainment (advanced navigation remotes for multi-media centers).
-Nordic Semiconductor is the global leader in this market segment offering ICs that support both Bluetooth® Smart (Bluetooth low energy) and proprietary products.
+Nordic Semiconductor is the global leader in this market segment offering ICs that support both Bluetooth® low energy (previously called Bluetooth Smart) and proprietary products.

 Typical products in this segment are:

 Quick start tools

 Nordic offers the following reference designs to speed up your PC peripheral development.

 |Reference Design||Bluetooth low energy||ANT||2.4GHz (Gazell)||Multi-protocol capable||Keyboard / Button Matrix||Mouse / Air Mouse||Multi-touch trackpad||Freespace motion sensing||Voice Input|

 The Nordic competitive edge

 Nordic Semiconductor's ultra-low power (ULP) wireless solutions support the latest demands of PC peripherals by offering: